equs-python/__equs__.Python/week-0-introduction-to-python/README.md

 ### Why Python?

-Python is rapidly becoming the scripting language of choice for scientific computing.
+Python is rapidly becoming the scripting language of choice for performance agnostic scientific computing.
 It is easy to learn, widely used, and well-designed.
-For these reasons, Python is also an excellent language to start with as you learn to create good code, regardless of your particular needs.

 Furthermore, many important and useful libraries are written in Python.
 Some examples include [NumPy](https://www.numpy.org), [Tensorflow](https://www.tensorflow.org).